Van Ruyten 58FF 12V-230V 100W Inverter.

 Made in Victoria, the output is 230V, not the later Australia wide standard of 240V.
 For its output power of 100W, this inverter is surprisingly compact.
 Most of the size and weight is due to the transformer.

-I have not been able to put a year on its manufacture, however it does use polyester condensers everywhere except for the buffer.
+I have not been able to put a year on its manufacture, however it does use polyester condensers everywhere except for the timing (buffer) capacitor.
 The smaller values are the Philips type introduced in the early 1960's, and the larger ones are a PCB mounted type, known as "greencaps".
 They look like they're late 1960's / early 1970's, and appear to be of Japanese origin.
 The wiring is all modern PVC.
 It would certainly appear to be of the last generation of vibrator inverter.
-There is a "473" on the paper buffer capacitor which could mean April 1973.
+There is a "473" on the paper timing capacitor which could mean April 1973.

-Underneath view with new 3uF buffer condenser installed.
+Underneath view with new 3uF timing condenser installed.

 How Much did they Cost?